State Employee/Track coach who allegedly slapped athlete spent time in prison for embezzlement, now working for Board of Regents making nearly 100k.

 Aside from the assault of a student, and the School District’s light slap on the wrist; How does someone making $93,504 a year with the privilege of a job with the State of South Dakota – and has court ordered restitution for embezzlement – get away with only paying 6.4% of his salary to his victim?

-I’m sure Stanley Court athletics can find someone to coach who is less prone to use that kind of discipline with children.
+I’m sure Stanley County athletics can find someone to coach who is less prone to use that kind of discipline with children.

 And I know the state can do better for crime victims than requiring one of the State of South Dakota’s highest paid embezzlers to pay less in restitution than what’s charged for sales tax.